TenaCity23/c_programming/README.md

 ### Main Projects
-In the [main_projects](https://github.com/TenaCity23/c_programming/tree/main/main_projects) folder is a compilation of my own C Prorgamming Projects that I have completed.
-Down below are provided links to them:
+In the [main_projects](https://github.com/TenaCity23/c_programming/tree/main/main_projects) folder is a compilation of the C Prorgamming Projects that I have completed:

 * [Anagram Project](https://github.com/TenaCity23/c_programming/blob/main/main_projects/anagram.c): This is a code to find if two strings have the same letters.
 * [Calendar Project](https://github.com/TenaCity23/c_programming/blob/main/main_projects/calendar.c): This is a calendar calculator I made to: